matteo-hertel/blog/posts/2019-01-14-the-web-strikes-back.md

   Stencil developed by the Ionic team is truly awesome, it's a compiler for generating WebComponents that uses all the nice features the modern JS world has to offer: TypeScript, JSX, WebPack integration and more, and the best thing about it is: it has lazy loading built in so you can have a massive library of components but only what's used in the page will be loaded!

 ### So what do I use then?
 The answer is simple, all the above 😁!
 With a simple PoC I've created, I was able to load different WebComponents from differnt vendors and they are all playing nicely together, when I pushed the limit of my PoC I had Polymer, Stencil and Aframe compoents running in a single page and they were all working properly!
+At the moment the PoC is on my sandbox repo, I'll polish it up and create its own repo at some point.
 As a personal choice for new and bespoke components, I'm using Stencil, having TypeScript support is very nice and I don't have to worry about loading too many components on a given page as it's all sorted for me, but if there is an existing component that I want to use it's a a simple `npm install` away.

+### But my chosen framework is {insert here mainstream framework}!

+Everybody has a preffered way to do things, framework, tech stack in general, but as you remember from the first section of this post, all the framework, and I repeat *ALL* of them in the end render HTML, this is what the browser undestrands, there is no other way (excluding WebGL) to render something on screen, so WebComponents can be easily integrated with any given framework

 ## Conclusion